THE COMMUNITY OF SYSTEMIC CHANGE LEADERS CO-CREATING EDUCATION ECOSYSTEMS...

 - Institutional Partnerships that leverage the power of key organisations to catalyse major systemic change

 - Whole-System Prototypes that transform entire cities, districts and countries into empowering learning ecosystems.

 Theory of Change

-Our world is in urgent need of transformation.
 There are 3 billion young people living in an increasingly difficult world – a world of accelerating volatility, complexity and hyperconnectivity – exploding population, migration and automation – and intensifying social, economic and environmental problems.

 Our core values include Openness, Collaboration and Commitment to Systemic Impact.
 We love to playfully serve our impact mission through Personal Sustainability, Deep Inquiry and Continual Communal Rejuvenation.
 The GCL is organised to be lean, nimble, and cost-effective.

 (Image credit: https://www.myschaoreo.com)